-- Continue to deliver superior client experience and advice to drive industry leading volume growth. - Continue to simplify our end-to-end processes to reduce complexity and improve efficiency. - Enable collaboration and convergence of people and channels to increase employee engagement and productivity and strengthen our distribution capabilities.
+- Continue to deliver superior client experience and advice to drive industry leading volume growth. - Continue to simplify our end-to-end processes to reduce complexity and improve efficiency.

 Personal Financial Services

 Personal Financial Services focuses on meeting the needs of our individual clients at every stage of their lives through a wide range of financing and investment products and services, including home equity financing, personal lending, deposit accounts, mutual funds and self-directed brokerage accounts, GICs and Canadian private banking.
 We rank first or second in market share for most personal banking products and our retail banking network is the largest in Canada with 1,209 branches and 4,227 ATMs.